Neoteroi/Torino/docs/configuring-github-actions.md

 5. Run the `server` build GitHub Workflow: this builds the application and deploys it to the various environments

-## Disclaimer
 The instructions provided here illustrate the concepts using `Bash` scripts, describing how to create a DEV environment in Azure: the same concepts can be applied to provision other environments (e.g. TEST and PROD).

 ### Choosing a project name

-The default project name for this demo is `Venezia`.
+The default name of the project is `Torino`.
 To create a new deployment of this service, it is necessary to choose a different name.

 Since Azure provides default domains for the services, the project name must be